Lothians: South-east of Prestonpans, on roads north of B1361, in the Preston area, between Preston Tower and Northfield House, at Hamilton House.

 The building has been completely altered inside.

 The house was a property of the Hamiltons, and was built for Sir John Hamilton, Lord Magdalens and a Senator of the College of Justice, brother of the 1st Earl of Haddington.
-The Hamiltons left the property in the 1740s, and during the 19th century the building was used as a tavern.
-Although derelict at one time and due to be demolished, the building was sold to The National Trust of Scotland in 1937 and has been restored.
+The Hamiltons left the property in the 1740s, and during the 19th century the building was used as abarracks and as a tavern.
+The building was owned by the Hislops around 1880.
+Although derelict at one time and due to be demolished, the building was sold to The National Trust of Scotland in 1937 and has been restored as a private residence.

 22 Edinburgh Road